lulato/rosa.js/README.md

 **Level of opinion 1–10 (5)**
 Enough flexibility, but with basic guidance.

+#### Status
+This is my first time open sourcing anything so this could be considered 0.0.1, I have tested this a little bit so don't worry.

+## Install
+---
 ### Getting Started
 I recommend doing the manual setup so you understand a bit better of how everything works, and so you can your hands dirty.
 If you are in a hurry or if you are doing a *’Hackathon’* just do the automatic setup.
 I’m using Ghost CSM, mainly because I want to keep my whole stack in Javascript at the moment, but feel free to change your CMS by editing the `gulpfile.js` on the manual setup.